by John Salt - Last Updated November 2024

 Lastly, collective pitch / 3D RC helicopters are not for everyone.

-Learning to fly a collective pitch RC helicopter is about as far removed from instant gratification as it gets in the world of RC aviation.
+Successfully getting into the hobby and learning to fly a collective pitch RC helicopter is about as far removed from instant gratification as it gets.
 It can takes years for some people to understand and fly them well; 6 months to a year is the average for most however.

-I've been an RC helicopter enthusiast for over 30 years now, and still learn something new almost daily!
-That's why I'm helplessly hooked - I love that never ending learning curve aspect of the hobby.
+I've been an RC helicopter enthusiast for over 35 years now, and still learn something new almost daily!
+Likely forgotten more than I remember but that's why I'm helplessly hooked - I love that never ending learning curve aspect of the hobby.

-If you don't have much free time and want near instant success or gratification; please stick with the ready to fly variety of toy, micro coaxial or micro fixed pitch types of helis - these will be the best RC helicopters for you.
+If you don't have much free time and want near instant success or gratification; please stick with the ready to fly variety of toy or micro fixed pitch types of helis - these will be the best RC helicopters for you.

 As an Amazon Associate I earn from qualifying purchases.